isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/exchange-online-service-description/clients-and-mobile-devices.md

 Para mais informações, consulte [BlackBerry](../office-365-platform-service-description/blackberry.md).

 > [!NOTE]
-> Se você estiver usando o Office 365 operado pela 21Vianet na China, o BlackBerry Business Cloud Services não estará disponível, mas será possível usar os dispositivos com o Exchange ActiveSync ou uma oferta da RIM (Research in Motion, a solução de email sem fio da BlackBerry) para executar o BES (Blackberry Enterprise Server).
+> If you are using Office 365 operated by 21Vianet in China, BlackBerry Business Cloud Services is not available.
+However, you can use Exchange ActiveSync devices or an offering from Research in Motion (RIM, the BlackBerry wireless email solution) to run Blackberry Enterprise Server (BES).

 ## <a name="feature-availability"></a>Disponibilidade de recursos